 Because of COVID-19, India kept its borders closed for a year and a half.
 The entry ban has since been lifted and as of 22 November 2022, it is no longer required to show proof of vaccination or testing upon arrival.
-Read on this page which measures against COVID-19 you still need to take into account.
+On this page, you can find out whether there are any regulations regarding COVID-19 you still need to consider.

 Tourists welcome again in India